-For the 2023-2024 year, educators may be eligible to receive RecognizeB5 if:
+For the 2024-2025 year, educators may be eligible to receive RecognizeB5 if:

-- They work in a child care center or family day home that accepts public-funds (such as the child care subsidy program), - They continually work at least 30 hours or more per week directly with birth-to-five children in a classroom setting, and - The child care center or family day home completes VQB5 required participation activities.
-(See Section 3 for details).
+- They have a completed educator profile in LinkB5 by October 1. - They teach in a child care center or family day home that accepts public-funds (such as the child care subsidy program), - They continually work at least 30 hours or more per week directly with birth-to-five children in a classroom setting, and - The child care center or family day home completes VQB5 required participation activities, including completing registration by October 1.
+(See Section 3 for details.)